 Read more about specific countries here:

-Discover the Liberation Route for yourself with our specially-designed trips to France Dropdown content, Poland Dropdown contentand Belgium, Luxembourg and the Netherlands Dropdown content
+Discover the Liberation Route for yourself with our specially-designed trips to France, Poland and Belgium, Luxembourg and the Netherlands

 The Liberation of Europe was liberation from Nazi Germany – arguably the most hateful and destructive regime of the 20th century.
 World War II began in 1939 and ended six years later in 1945.
 The Liberation was the last phase of the war, when occupied Europe was freed from Nazi rule.

 The army from the west was principally an alliance between the USA, Great Britain, Canada and France.
 The army coming from the east was that of Soviet Russia, officially the Red Army.
 Together, all the armies of the Liberation are known as the Allies.
 En route to Germany, these two armies freed the countries that Germany had occupied in 1939–40: France, the Low Countries (Belgium, Luxembourg and the Netherlands), Poland and Czechoslovakia.

 World War II was the last great global war and has long functioned as the conflict by which all other wars are judged.
 It is a conflict often represented as an archetypal struggle between good and evil, and while wicked and heroic acts were committed by men and women on both sides, the Liberation of western Europe was essentially a triumph of morality and justice.
 The campaign was driven by a desire to restore liberty to the nations of occupied Europe that had been stripped of their rights.